 Social Security Benefits Subject to Offset to Collect Non-Tax Federal Debts

-The person on Social Security will then have about two months to arrange how to pay the federal agency.
+The person on Social Security will then have to decide how to pay the federal agency.
 It is important to note that the beneficiary who gets the notice will need to contact the federal agency to which they owe the debt, not the Social Security Administration.
 If someone believes they do not owe the debt, they should file an appeal with the federal agency at the time the debt is established.
 No appeal rights will rest with the Social Security Administration over the proposed reduction.

 The most that can be withheld from a Social Security beneficiary's check is 15% after any deductions required by law authorizing the reduction, such as medical premiums.
 The first $750 of monthly benefits is protected.
 The amount to be withheld each month until the debt is paid will be the least amount of the three figures: